Politics of Singapore: Domination of the People's Action Party (PAP)

-Singaporean politics have been dominated by the People's Action Party (PAP) since the 1959 general election when Lee Kuan Yew became Singapore's first prime minister (Singapore was then a self-governing state within the British Empire).
+Singaporean politics have been dominated by the People's Action Party (PAP) since the 1959 general election, when Lee Kuan Yew became Singapore's first prime minister while it was still a self-governing colony within the British Empire.
 The PAP has been the only ruling party to form the government since then.
-Singapore joined the Federation of Malaysia in 1963 and gained independence in 1965 after being expelled.
+Under the Malaysia Agreement, Singapore briefly entered Malaysia as a state in 1963 but became independent in 1965 after separation.
+During Singapore's time in Malaysia, the PAP was the state government and often clashed with the federal government, which was then led by UMNO as part of the Alliance Party.

 To a large extent, "bread-and-butter" politics are used to maintain ideological hegemony, and reflect the basic materialistic orientation of Singapore politics.
 Opposition parties are used to contesting the PAP under these similar parameters.
 In spite of the ideological hegemony, a survey by Pew Research has demonstrated an increase in perceived political division between people who support different political parties since 2021.
+In the last general election, the PAP won 87 out of 97 elected seats in the Parliament of Singapore.
+The remaining seats were won by the Workers' Party (WP), which won 10 elected seats along with two non-constituency seats.

+Reception

 Singapore has consistently been rated as the least-corrupt country in Asia and amongst the top ten cleanest in the world by Transparency International.
 The World Bank's governance indicators have also rated Singapore highly on rule of law, control of corruption and government effectiveness.
-However, it is widely perceived that some aspects of the political process, civil liberties, and political, labour and human rights are lacking.
+Despite these achievements, the PAP's long-standing governance has drawn scrutiny from international metrics regarding the extent of civil liberties, political pluralism, and labour rights.
+The Economist Democracy Index rated Singapore as a "flawed democracy" in 2025.
 Freedom House deemed Singapore "partly free" in 2025, at 48/100 — 19/40 for political rights, 29/60 for civil liberties.